OctopusDeploy/docs/docs/infrastructure/workers/worker-tools-versioning-and-caching.md

 Worker Tools are a set of docker images used as [execution containers for workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) to run deployment processes.
 Worker Tools include a wide range of software tools to support most deployment scenarios out of the box.
 This page focuses on how we create these Worker Tool images, version, cache on workers, and release them.

 ## Versioning Worker Tools
 Worker Tool images follow a semantic versioning (SemVer) approach of `Major.Minor.Patch-Distro` for their tag format.
-When we release a new version of Worker Tools to the [Worker Tools Docker Hub repository](https://hub.docker.com/r/octopusdeploy/worker-tools/tags), we also add the following image tags, distribution (`ubuntu.18.04` or `windows.ltsc2019`), `Major-Distro` and `Major.Minor-Distro`.
+When we release a new version of Worker Tools to the [Worker Tools Docker Hub repository](https://hub.docker.com/r/octopusdeploy/worker-tools/tags), we also add the following image tags, distribution (`ubuntu.18.04` or `windows.ltsc2019`), `Major-Distro` (e.g. `3-Distro`) and `Major.Minor-Distro` (`3.3-Distro`).
 We recommend using the fully qualified SemVer as patch updates of Worker Tools could result in an updated tool dependency introducing a breaking change.

 The Worker Tools Dockerfiles use a combination of tools pinned to specific versions, such as CLI tools and Frameworks, while other tools pull their latest available release.
 For Ubuntu, these are pulled with apt-get, and for Windows, chocolatey.
 You can find the full details of these tools in the docker files for [Windows](https://github.com/OctopusDeploy/WorkerTools/blob/master/windows.ltsc2019/Dockerfile) and [Ubuntu](https://github.com/OctopusDeploy/WorkerTools/blob/master/ubuntu.18.04/Dockerfile) Worker Tools.